Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Quantum Tanner Color Codes on TEXT -Dimensional Expanders

-where the last line follows from the affine invariance of the Reed-Muller code; the first term in the third line is some translation and the second term is a general linear transformation.
+where the last line follows from the affine invariance of the local code; the first term in the third line is some translation, and the second term is a general linear transformation. \end{proof}